rjsanghamitra/gpsync/README.md

 This is a tool written in Golang that creates a backup of Google Photos in your local system.
-It uses Goroutines to dowmload album photos.
+It uses Goroutines to download album photos.

 # How to use?